 The fact is that elevated body acidity - so called acidosis - is typical of the state of acute and degenerative disease, as well as infections and heightened stress.
 But the fact is also that there is no scientific data on how exactly mineral "ash" imbalance alone does affect body's acidic/alkaline balance, not even in general, and much less individually.
 Thus, establishing desirable proportion of alkaline vs. acidic foods based on the mineral residue alone

-may have its logical basis, but lacks factual foundation
+may have its logical basis, but lacks factual guidance

 needed to become useful measure of body's metabolic efficiency.